kirkness/react-native-swift-socketio/README.md

 - `path: String` - If the server uses a custom path. ex: `"/swift"`.
 Default is `""`

 #### Not supported yet but easy enough to implement.

 - ~~`cookies: [NSHTTPCookie]?` An array of NSHTTPCookies.
 Passed during the handshake.
 Default is nil.~~
 - ~~`sessionDelegate: NSURLSessionDelegate` Sets an NSURLSessionDelegate for the underlying engine.
 Useful if you need to handle self-signed certs.
 Default is nil.~~

 ### Methods

+- `connect` - Connect to socket
-- `on` - Add event hanler to socket
+- `on` - Add event handler to socket
     - `@param` - String - event name
     - `@param` - Function - callback
 - `onAny` - Add event handler to any event